spencerhughes/arch-rtorrentvpn/README.md

 5. Start rtorrentvpn docker
 6. Check supervisor.log to make sure you are connected to the tunnel

 AirVPN users will also need to create a port forward by using the following link https://airvpn.org/ports/ and clicking Add.
-This port will need to be specified in the rTorrent configuration file located at /config/rtorrent/config/rtorrent.rc with the option `port_range = <start incoming port>-<end incoming port>` and `port_random = no`.
+This port will need to be specified in the rTorrent-ps configuration file located at /config/rtorrent/config/rtorrent.rc with the option `port_range = <start incoming port>-<end incoming port>` and `port_random = no`.

-rTorrent example config
+rTorrent-ps example config
 ```
 port_range = 49400-49400
 port_random = no